kfmendoza/dataproj-retail/README.md

 ToDo: Assignment 2 needs more work here

 ## Data Presentation
 Analyses done is only BI and Descriptive Analytics.
 These are straightforward Spark SQLs on the Data Lake via Hive.
-Explorary Data Analysis will involve more complex functions and probably ML libs (e.g. Spark ML, Mahout)
+Exploratory Data Analysis will involve more complex functions and probably ML libs (e.g. Spark ML, Mahout)
 #### Data analysis
 Spark with Hive support was used to query Hive.
 Spark scripts (and SQL scripts) are here: https://github.com/kfmendoza/dataproj-retail/tree/master/data-analysis
 #### Data Viz